TomatenKuchenDEV/docs/docs/voicenotify.md

 ---
 title: Voice notify
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
-Explains how to send a message once a user joins a voice channel.
+description: Explains how to send a message once a user joins a voice channel.
 ---

 By using the voice notify settings, you can send a message once someone joins selected voice channels.